What are the signs and symptoms of hypothermia?

 Because of potential life-threatening causes, it is essential to obtain an accurate measurement of core body temperature.
 Although temperature is most accurately measured by the gold standard methods of intravascular, esophageal, or bladder thermistors, the most commonly used clinical methods are rectal, oral, and tympanic membrane measurements.
 Axillary measurement routinely underestimates core body temperature and lacks precision; therefore, it is not recommended.
 It should be noted that oral measurements can be influenced by eating, drinking, breathing devices, tachypnea, and mouth breathing.
 Rectal temperatures may be two to three tenths of a degree Celsius higher than actual core body temperature.

 Exposure hypothermia is defined as an unintentional fall in core body temperature below 35.0°C from exposure to a cold environment.
 The most common cause is lack of shelter, warm clothing, or heat during the winter months.
 When environmental exposure to cold ambient temperatures is not obvious, making the diagnosis can be challenging because the presenting signs are often subtle and associated with numerous potential diagnoses.
 The initial phase of hypothermia usually consists of shivering, tachycardia, tachypnea, and peripheral vasoconstriction.
 Shivering may disappear if hypothermia is prolonged or progresses to severe levels.
-Other signs include confusion, drowsiness, dysarthria, decreased coordination, and ...
+Other signs include confusion, drowsiness, dysarthria, decreased coordination, and arrhythmias.
+In ...